-Artist & AI activist, specializing in questionable alternative hyper-realities.
+Artist, Bookmaker & AI Activist, specializing in questionable alternative hyperrealities and, occasionally, their discernment.

 This blog uses no ads, tracking, or data-collection (though embeds might).